 Agency Reporting: Achieving More Together

-Would you agree that working in an agency is organized creative, fun chaos?
+Would you agree that working in an agency is an organized, creative, fun chaos?
 That a regular part of your job is drowning in customer requests and figuring out how to stay afloat?

 We feel you.

 On top of your day-to-day mayhem, you need to prioritize reporting.
-On one hand you’re accountable to report to your core team and executives with performance updates, and on the other you’re who your clients rely on for killer campaigns, market insights, and data analysis.
+On the one hand, you’re accountable for reporting to your core team and executives with performance updates, and on the other, you’re who your clients rely on for killer campaigns, market insights, and data analysis.

-We know, reporting isn’t the most enjoyable part of you job, it’s usually tedious and time-consuming, taking you away from creative projects you do best.
+Reporting is usually tedious and time-consuming, taking you away from the creative projects you do best.
 In fact, you’ve probably wished that you could just skip your reporting altogether.

 Here at Klipfolio, we work with hundreds of agencies who report on a regular basis to their clients… and surprisingly enough, that feeling of dread that arises on a monthly basis around reporting time has disappeared for them.

 The truth is, your reports can really make you shine when it comes to your client relationships.